SOFIE-project/ScavengerHunt/README.md

 ## Known Issues

-* Node server with Fabric SDK on AWS EC2 instacne sometimes stops responding, needs to be restarted.
+* Node server with Fabric SDK on AWS EC2 instance sometimes stops responding, needs to be restarted.
-* Keys to manage identity on AWS managed Fabric blockchain are outdated after few weeks, need to re-enroll the use to work.
+* Keys managing identity on AWS managed Fabric blockchain are outdated after a few weeks, need to re-enrol the user to work.

 ## Contact Info